MichaelGreenNZ/MG_MA3_StartShow/README.md

 The modifications I have made to the start show are:

 * Compact Position Picker, with Go Button to all move at once.
+(Updated Position Preset Macro, to Include Low/Mid/High Positions.
 * Compact Gobo Picker (same page as Positions), with Go Button for Zoom, Focus, Gobo, Animation and Iris Small.
 * Color Picker Presets, Find a Color combination you want and save it to a recallable Preset.
 * Advanced Position Phaser Engine!
-Two Seperate Phaser Faders, you can Select Which Groups you want to have in the Faders with: Phaser Form, Groups, Blocks, Wings, Phase and SelectionShuffle .
+Two Seperate Phaser Faders, you can Select Which Groups you want to have in the Faders with: Phaser Form, Groups, Blocks, Wings, Phase and Selection Shuffle.
 * Advanced Color and Dimmer Phaser Engine!
 Select which groups you want to have in the Phaser Fader with: Form, XGroups, XBlocks, XWings, Phase and Selection Shuffle.

+Things Currently on my radar to improve:

+* Part of the Position Preset Macro that asks for your Pan and Tilt Limits (-35 Thru 35 Pan, -10 Thru 100 Tilt Etc.)
+* A macro that makes your Base Groups (Linear/Odd/Even).
+* A focus macro that does your (Small/Mid/Wide)

 # Support